voceconnect/thermal-api/README.md

                 "enum": ["open", "closed"],
                 "required": true
             },
-            "content_filtered": {
+            "content_display": {
-                "description": "The content of the post after it has been run through the set 'the_content' filters.", "type": "string",
+                "description": "The content of the post after it has been run through the set 'the_content' filters.
+Shortcodes are not expanded.", "type": "string",
                 "required": true
             },
             "content": {
                 "description": "The raw content of the post as it's stored in the database.", "type": "string",
+                "required": true
+            },
+            "content_filtered": {
+                "description": "The raw content of the post_content_filtered column as it's stored in the database.", "type": "string",
                 "required": true
             },